 Additional details are available in a full-length curriculum vitae.

-- 1998-present: Current position: Professor, Department of Mathematics and Statistics, Boston University A brief description of your position and your duties.
+- 2022-present: Current position: Professor, Department of Mathematics and Statistics, McGill University

 - Faculty, Department of Statistics, University of Chicago.